 Overtime is one of the biggest determining factors when considering payroll options.
 Payroll processing is expensive and paying overtime adds extra work.
 Overtime must be recorded, tracked and calculated for each FLSA non-exempt employees who work beyond 40 hours per workweek.
 Typically, overtime is paid during the same pay period in which it occurred.
 Your payroll clerk has the option to add it to the next pay period or delay it for a few days, providing extra calculation time.

 Depending on the number of eligible employees you have, calculating overtime can be a time-consuming process.
 Most payroll software includes tools that help, like ExakTime’s reporting feature.
 Overtime reporting communicates to HR and payroll the amount of overtime accumulated by full-time, non-exempt employees.
 It works in conjunction with payroll software to automatically track employees’ overtime, showing managers every employee and every hour worked.
 Reports are automatically updated so they can be pulled at the end of the day, week or month.
 Tracking overtime also reduces any unpaid overtime wages, keeping your company compliant.

 Another consideration is how your pay period will affect the workweek.
 The FLSA defines a “workweek” as a fixed and regularly recurring period of 168 hours, i.e. seven consecutive 24-hour periods.
 According to SHRM, it doesn’t have to coincide with a calendar week but may begin on any day at any hour.
 Choose a workweek that doesn’t have the unintended consequence of producing more overtime hours.

-Once you’ve decided on a pay period, contact ExakTime to find out how we can seamlessly sync your time records with your payroll software to save you time and money on processing your payroll.
+Once you’ve decided on a pay period, contact ExakTime to find out how we can seamlessly sync your time records with your payroll software via our time clock app to save you time and money on processing your payroll.